ToDoSolutions/TODOlist-API2/README.md

 Using the interactive documentation you will be able to check out URIs, response and request bodies...etc.

 # Resources
-Here is an overview of the resources Harmony offers in the form of their response bodies and a short description of the relationship between them.
+Here is an overview of the resources TODOlist offers in the form of their response bodies and a short description of the relationship between them.
 A basic schema of the organization is the next:
 <div align="center">